SadRobotChannel/af/index.md

 <b>What you'll get:</b>
 - Domain name (www.all-faucets.com)
-- All of the content you're see on this web
+- All of the content you see on this web
 - My support to help you have it transferred and set up on your accounts
 - Free hosting.
 I will show you how to host this in a same way as I am hosting it for free.
 Your operational costs is only a yearly cost of a domain name.